 His philanthropic efforts are really a cut above.
 Jon has done work on behalf of the Special Olympics, The American Red Cross, the Elizabeth Glaser Pediatric Aids Foundation, Habitat for Humanity, Covenant House, Project H.O.M.E., and the Jon Bon Jovi Soul Foundation.
-He created this Foundation to combat issues that force families and individuals into economic despair.
+He created this foundation to combat issues that force families and individuals into economic despair.
 He has been named the First Founding Ambassador of Habitat for Humanity, because Jon has been working hard to raise awareness of it since 2005.
 He helped build 6 homes in the Philadelphia area, and made a $1 million dollar donation to help build 28 homes in Louisiana in a partnership after Hurricane Katrina.
 He announced a project in 2007 that would help rehabilitate a block of 15 homes in Philadelphia.

 In June 2009, Jon, Richie Sambora, and Andy Madadian recorded a worldwide message of solidarity with the people of Iran.
 Bon Jovi was appointed to the then new White House Council for Community solutions by Barack Obama in 2010.
 The Council serves three functions: enlisting leaders in the public, private and nonprofit sectors to make progress on specific goals, provide input and recommendations to help the Federal Gov’t. act in more innovative ways, and to honor those making a difference in their own communities.

-Johnny Cash Country Singer
+Johnny Cash, Country Singer

-Johnny Cash—2/26/32—9/12/2003—although this writer is not usually a country music fan, one man in particular, known as The Man in Black, always fascinated me.
+Johnny Cash—2/26/32—9/12/2003—although not usually a country music fan, one man in particular, known as The Man in Black, always fascinated me.
 That was Johnny Cash, a man who did not just have wrinkles on his face, but actual crags.
 I can recall when he hosted his own show, where he introduced the public to new singers, not only in country music, but blues, rockabilly, rock and roll, gospel, and even had a resurgence of popularity in the 1990’s as an alternative rock icon.
 He was a man of stature who commanded respect, and on his show he would come onstage, and say, “Hello, I’m Johnny Cash,” in his deep baritone voice.

 Johnny Cash was born in Kingsland, AR, the 4th child in a family of 7, born during the Depression.
 He began working in cotton fields at the age of 5, and began singing alongside his family as he worked.
 He joined the Air Force and was honorably discharged in the early 1950’s, and then moved to TX, where he met his first wife, Vivian Liberto, who he was married to for 12 years, and together they had four daughters.

 The Man in Black

-John had prophetic dreams, another Pisces trait, and the horn arrangement used in Ring of Fire was one of them, as it was uncommon for the time.
+John had prophetic dreams, and the horn arrangement used in "Ring of Fire" was one of them, as it was uncommon for the time.
 John was very addicted to both uppers and downers while filming his show, but had an epiphany in the Nickajack Cave in 1968.
 He felt so low about himself he wanted to die, and crawled into the cave to do just that.
 He felt so exhausted that he could not move, and had no more strength, when he said, “he felt the presence of God in his heart,” and he was able to crawl out of the cave, guided by a faint light and a gentle breeze.
 He considered this his rebirth, and after a rehab of one month, that was when he proposed to June.
 When John was in his teens, he had a premonition that his older brother Jack should not go to work one day.
 Jack went, but had a terrible accident with a saw that killed him.
 When a Pisces person has a premonition or a psychic vision, always listen to them.

 Johnny always felt compassion for prisoners, because he felt even if they did wrong, there was good in everyone.
 He sang at San Quentin State Prison as well as Folsom Prison.
 He began to dress all in black for his show, wearing a long black knee length coat, at a time when other country singers were wearing rhinestones and glittery things.
 He said it was on behalf of the poor and the hungry, or for those who had paid too long for whatever their crime.
 He had sympathy for the people who felt betrayed by age or drugs, for the lives lost in the Vietnam War.
 Once the war ended, Cash continued wearing black, saying, “the old are still neglected, the poor are still poor, the young are still dying before their time, and we’re not making any moves to make it right.
 There’s still plenty of darkness to carry off.”

-Johnny Cash, Singer of Many Genres
+Johnny Cash, Helper to Artists of Many Genres

 Johnny Cash also did a lot to help new signers who were trying to make it in the music world, and his show was the perfect vehicle for that.
 He persuaded the reclusive Bob Dylan to come on the show, and introduced Kris Kristofferson to the world.
 Neil Young, James Taylor, Kenny Rogers, and Ray Charles all owe Cash a debt of gratitude for getting noticed.
 John was a deeply religious man, but a deeply troubled one too.
 He studied the Bible and declared himself the “biggest sinner of all”, and seemed to always be looking for redemption.
 Yet he willingly gave so many other people a helping hand.
 Cash was the representative of country music for decades, and with his rockabilly, gospel, blues, and alternative “punk” status, left behind an impressive body of work.